Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Introduction

 \section{Introduction}

-The theory of monotone operators emerged as an important area of research within the field of nonlinear analysis in early 1960's \cite{Kacu60, Mint62, Zara60}.
-Since then, we have seen applications of such operators in various disciplines, which include, but are not limited to, optimization algorithms, dynamical systems, and partial differential equations are the most prominent ones.
-Recent articles \cite{Comb18, RyuBoyd16} provide an overview of monotone operators appearing in optimization algorithms.
-The relevance of such operators in dynamical systems was seen in \cite{Brez73, More77}, where the differential inclusions with maximal monotone operators are analyzed.
-Even in the systems of partial differential equations, the appearance of these operators brings tractability to proving existence of solutions \cite{Brow63, LeraLion65, Show93, Zeid90}.
-Relatively modern texts on analysis of monotone operators are \cite{BausComb17, Phel93, Simo08}.
+The theory of monotone operators emerged as an important area of research within the field of nonlinear analysis in early 1960's \cite{Kacu60,Mint62,Zara60}.
+Since then, we have seen applications of such operators in various disciplines, which include, but are not limited to, optimization algorithms, dynamical systems, and partial differential equations.
+Recent articles \cite{attouch2019,Comb18,RyuBoyd16} provide an overview of monotone operators appearing in optimization algorithms.
+The relevance of set-valued mappings in dynamical systems observed in \cite{Brez73,More77}, where the differential inclusions with maximal monotone operators are analyzed.
+Even in the systems of partial differential equations, the appearance of these operators brings tractability to proving existence of solutions \cite{Brow63,LeraLion65,Show93,Zeid90}.
+Applications of dynamical systems with maximal monotone operators range from modeling traffic equilibrium \cite{pang2012} to electronics \cite{addi11}.
+Relatively modern texts on analysis of monotone operators are \cite{BausComb17,Phel93,Simo08}.

 This article is focused on studying maximal monotone operators in the context of mathematical models for dynamical systems, and the central object of our study is to investigate conditions for existence of solutions to the differential inclusion